Zohaib94/perturbator/README.md

   `--branch-end`    ID of the FLOW where the branching starts                       [required]

 ### Sample Command:
-`poetry run perturbator delete-process-fragment --delete-from ~/Desktop/input1.bpmn  --output-file ~/Desktop/output.bpmn --branch-start flow11 --branch-end flow13`
+`perturbator delete-process-fragment --delete-from ~/Desktop/input1.bpmn  --output-file ~/Desktop/output.bpmn --branch-start flow11 --branch-end flow13`

 ## Run commands in batches
 Add commands in a text format in any text file and execute to trigger multiple steps in one go

 ### Sample Command:
-`poetry run perturbator execute-from-file --command-file ~/Desktop/commands.txt`
+`perturbator execute-from-file --command-file ~/Desktop/commands.txt`

 ### Format of commands in file: